bk/wmk-docs/content/hooks.md

 Here is an `__after` hook for `maybe_extra_meta()` which fetches a conference schedule (e.g. from from an online calendar) if the `conference_id` key is present in the frontmatter.
-The retreived information will then be available to templates as `page.schedule`.
+The retrieved information will then be available to the templates for that page as `page.schedule`.

 ```python
 def maybe_extra_meta__after(meta):